 - Equivalent of two semesters of general chemistry, two semesters of organic chemistry and two semesters of upper-level biology courses (e.g. cell biology, molecular biology, biochemistry, genetics, neuroscience, physiology or biophysics)

-Students must maintain a minimum cumulative GPA of 3.0 and must receive a minimum grade of B for all required courses.
-A student who receives a grade of C in a required course shall repeat the course.
-A second grade of C in a required course shall result in dismissal from the program.
+Students must maintain a minimum cumulative GPA of 3.0 and should receive a minimum grade of B for all required courses.
+A student who receives a grade of C in a required course may be required to repeat the course.
+A second grade of C in a required course may result in dismissal from the program.

 At the appropriate time in their research, students will prepare a dissertation and schedule a final oral defense of the thesis.
 The final oral examination (defense of the dissertation) will be limited to the subject of the candidate’s dissertation and related basic science.